PureStorage-OpenConnect/px-gitops/asyncDR/readme.md

 		./start-async-repl.sh <NameSpace you want to replicate>

 * The script will return two git URLs: Central and Remote.
-Set two variables with the URLs to avoid specifing the URLs with each command.
+Set two variables with the URLs to avoid specifying the URLs with each command.

 		GIT_REPO_URL_CENTRAL="Enter central repository URL"
 		GIT_REPO_URL_REMOTE="Enter remote repository URL"

-* Now check on the the destination cluster, you will see two namespaces there: One with the same name as the source and another with a suffix "-remote".
+* Now check on the destination cluster, you will see two namespaces there: One with the same name as the source and another with a suffix "-remote".

 		kubectl get ns --kubeconfig=${KUBE_CONF_DESTINATON}